dailydotdev/docs/docs/for-content-creators/claiming-ownership-on-article.md

 ![](https://daily-now-res.cloudinary.com/image/upload/v1635256556/docs/5f8ee3a55f89924d52959f10_gqjufILdNpmls81_Me95dj4M8d1QJFyptPBTEjHrkKr1FJUWYZZ9WN7TNB0cF8zYyi1f86Pa-7zR9ouUuxEv_zebisDEbxVQMFAj0DkxpIgGwHYN7toJ73g4G6ajtb6yUALX7at7.gif)

-### Get an analytics report for every post that got featured
+### Get an analytics report for every post that got listed

 We never met authors who are not curious about their blog post’s stats.
 Today, we bring a missing piece for any post who got picked up by daily.dev.
 If your article got picked up by daily.dev, you could now expect to get a complete analytics report within 24 hours or so.